 He drove to Pennsylvania to collect Jeff Kahn's giant "Wind Shear," a kinetic sculpture like a silver wind mill.

 "It moves even when you don't think there's a breeze," Cruey said.
 "And it looks like it's always been here."

 Cruey picked up the sculpture at Kahn's house in the woods, where he has a workshop in the barn and fields full of sculpture around it.
 Kahn's is the most dramatic piece in the show, Cruey said.

 "Art has to find the right spot," he said.
 "You want to compliment the gardens and not to distract from them.
-[Most of the works] don't stand out.
-You have to look for them.
-They surprise you."

 William Cummings' works look like part of the landscape until they spin at a touch.
 Cummings makes sculpture out of New England's most plentiful crop: rocks.
 Held with metal piping, his field stones balance lightly enough to swing.

 "I want to take something you think is stationery and put it into motion," he said.
 "I'm envisioning something with tonnage, and a 4-year-old touches it and it moves, it balances so well.
 You can make something weightless as long as you get the balance points in place."